GNUAn/SisijaFight/README.md

    You should have received a copy of the GNU General Public License
     along with this program.
 If not, see <https://www.gnu.org/licenses/>.
-* Attention: This Game may contain harmful content that is not made for children under 6 years!